 General

 Brown Shrike: Small shrike with warm brown upperparts and buff underparts.
 Face is white with black mask; throat is white.
 Bill is short, heavy, and hooked.
 Tail is long and round-tipped with faint bars.
-Sexes are similar.
+Females have a pale brown mask and scalloped underparts.
 Juvenile has lightly scaled upperparts and barred underparts.

 Range and Habitat

-Brown Shrike: Asian species casually occurring in Alaska from the western Aleutians, St. Lawrence Island, and Anchorage; fall and winter records from California.
-Preferred habitats include lowlands, farmlands, downlands, and orchards with thickets and scrub.
+Brown Shrike: Asian species which casually occurs in Alaska in the western portions of the Aleutian archipelago, St. Lawrence Island, and near Anchorage; in fall and winter, individuals have been recorded in central California.
+Preferred habitats include lowlands, farmlands, and orchards with thickets and scrub.

 Breeding and Nesting